Voidwaker/Voidwaker/README.md

-My name is  sigurd, currently a student at noroff, i dedicate most of my time to ether write some code, watch sports or play videogames, mostly ufc, icehockey and formula1. when it comes to gaming, i usualy play league of legends(currently p3 draven otp) im really looking forward to become a better front-end developer!
+My name is  sigurd, currently a student at noroff, i dedicate most of my time to ether write some code, watch sports or play videogames, icehockey and formula1. when it comes to gaming, im really looking forward to become a better front-end developer!

 front-end dev wasnt something i planed on studying at first.
 I have a trade certificate as a truck mechanic, worked as an heavyduty mechanic for almost 5 years, before i was in a car accident.